gorums/generator-angular-2-crud/README.md

 ## Run Server Mock

-Now you can run your server *NodeJs* mock
+Now you can run your server *NodeJs* mock and test your Angular 2 CRUD with fake data.

 ```bash
 cd server